aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      list   List AiiDA options for the current profile. set    Unset an AiiDA option.
+      get    Get the value of an AiiDA option for the current profile. list   List AiiDA options for the current profile. set    Unset an AiiDA option.
-      show   Show an AiiDA option for the current profile. unset  Set an AiiDA option.
+      show   Show details of an AiiDA option for the current profile. unset  Set an AiiDA option.